audionuma/r128x/readme.md

 v 0.2 2013-04-13
 (voir version Française plus bas)
 ## Description ##
-r128x is a command line tool for measuring Integrated Loudness, Loudness range and Maximum True Peak of audio files on the Mac OS X system with an Intel processor.
+r128x is a tool for measuring Integrated Loudness, Loudness range and Maximum True Peak of audio files on the Mac OS X system with an Intel processor.

 It uses libebeur128 (https://github.com/jiixyj/libebur128) for the Integrated Loudness and Loudness Range measures.